yashilvora19/accident_severity_prediction/README.md

 2. Severe
 3. Fatal

-Since this is a classification task, we chose logistic regression as our machine learning model.
+Since this is a classification task, we chose logistic regression as our first machine learning model.

 Our model analyses the given data (42 columns) and outputs 0 if the accident is classified as 'slight', 1 if it is 'serious', and 2 if it is 'fatal'.
 We use multiclass logistic regression since there are more than 2 labels.

 ### Model 2: Neural Networks

-Our work done can be found in the notebook `Milestone_4.ipynb`.
-Here is the link to this [jupyter notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone_4.ipynb).
+Our work done can be found in the jupyter notebook `Milestone_4.ipynb`.
+Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone_4.ipynb).

 For this milestone, we decided to run a Neural Network on our data.
-The aim is to get a model that works at a better accuracy than 85%, i.e. it should not predict only 'Mild' accidents (this was a drawback of our last model) and should try to classify the accidents as Severe and Fatal as well.
+The aim is to get a model that works at a better accuracy than our previous logistic regression model, since the last one had some drawbacks as discussed below.
+Additionally, we want to ensure that all three classes are being predicted in our output (more discussion below).

 #### Neural Network:
 In the Neural Network we created, we used the following specifications and parameters:

+TODO: Is this supposed to go into the discussion part?
 - 4 layers: Upon some tuning of the number of layers, we found that 4 layers was the sweet spot between efficiency and output.
 We also did not want to overfit our training data, so we decided to keep the number of layers relatively low.
 - Sigmoid activation functions in hidden layers: We tuned our hyperparameters to find that this worked best as an activation function in our three hidden layers.
 A sigmoid activation function is simple enough for efficient runtime, and works well with classification problems.
-Our hidden layers have 64, 32, and 16 units respectively, to allow the data to scale down for our final output layer
+Our hidden layers have 64, 32, and 16 units respectively, to allow the data to scale down for our final output layer.
 - Softmax activation function in output layer: Since our output is a multinomial classification, we found that softmax was the best activation function to match the results we wanted.
 We used three units in our output layer, since our model is supposed to classify into three classes: 'Mild', 'Severe', and 'Fatal'.
 - Adam optimizer: We used Adam over SGD as our optimizer because it is better suited for large datasets, and converges faster without any tradeoff accuracy-wise.
 - Sparse categorical crossentropy loss: We used  "Sparse Categorical Crossentropy" as our loss function because it allows for the data to not be one-hot encoded (which aligns with our preprocessed data) and optimizes for minimized loss across all three classes.
 We found from past work that using optimization functions such as mse would not work as efficiently with multiple classes.